iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> I really appreciate what this app is trying to do, but for some reason it keeps turning location services off on its own?
+I'll randomly get a notification that my C ovidwize notifications have been enabled only to discover it hasn't been scanning for the last couple of weeks.<br> :date: __2020-10-27 14:52:37__

 > Hi guy this corona virus is started from USA from 666 group so please please search and know about it but there is something all of u if pray if u Prostration to god only to orthodox tawahdo faith in ethiopian church trust me.you get the real rest of soul..so there is something coming to all of u in to 2021 there is Suffering so please please be ready come and search obout ethiopian orthodox if uget and become know and do it you are gare out this suffering so please share this for your freinds<br> :date: __2020-10-21 06:34:30__